petrikoz/wormhole/README.md

 ## Soft

-* Shadowsocks - for encrypted access to remote server
+* Acme.sh — for free SSL via Let's Encrypt
-* Dnsmasq - for hidden personal name resolve
+* Dnsmasq — for hidden personal name resolve
-* Nextcloud - replace for most social services
+* Nextcloud — replace for most social services
-* Acme.sh - for free SSL via Let's Encrypt
+* Shadowsocks — for encrypted access to remote server
+* uWSGI — for run projects on PHP and Pyhton

 ## Install